 Disclaimer: With thanks to Power Cap for supplying us with some LED Caps so that we could write a review of their product.
 All opinions are our own.

-Where to Buy: Power Cap and LED Beanie Review – Gimmick or Useful?
+Price Guide: Power Cap and LED Beanie Review – Gimmick or Useful?

 Shane is a married Dad of two and proud native of the Shropshire Hills.
 He has spent several years living in the Lake District and served all over the world in the British Army, where he was a Mountain Expedition Leader.
 A keen outdoorsman and hillwalker/mountaineer, these days he works in education and is a Gold Duke of Edinburgh Assessor.
 Proud of the hills he grew up in, he can usually be found with his camera in hand, trying to convince his kids (sometimes successfully) that being outdoors is more fun than the TV!